BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 ### From Here On
 - Because all of the setup and permissions are now in place
-- Whenever you make chnages to the Repo
+- Whenever you make changes to the Repo
-- You ONLY need to do the following
+- You ONLY need to do the following to add commit and push the new changes

 ```
 git add .